singh-man/books/crackingTheCoding/11_testing.md

 **Step 1: Who will use it?
 And why?**

 You need to discuss with your interviewer who is using the product and for what purpose.
 The answer may not be what you think.
-The answer could be"by teachers, to hold papers together;' or it could be"by artists, to bend into the shape of animal:' Or, it could be both.
+The answer could be "by teachers, to hold papers together", or it could be "by artists, to bend into the shape of animal".
+Or, it could be both.
 The answer to this question will shape how you handle the remaining questions.

 **Step 2: What are the use cases?**